Everything You Need to Know Before Visiting the Galápagos Islands

-What Not to Bring to the Galápagos
+What Not to Bring to the Galápagos Islands

-Getting to the Galápagos Islands
+Traveling to the Galápagos Islands

-Recommended hotels and restaurants in Quito
+Recommended Hotels and Restaurants in Quito

-Zazu is the only Relais & Châteaux restaurant in Ecuador.
+When it comes to dining, Zazu is the only Relais & Châteaux restaurant in Ecuador.
 For a more casual experience, head to sister restaurant Zfood, where a Hamptons-style fish-shack vibe is replicated perfectly and seafood reigns supreme.
 Don't miss their reinvented Bloody Marys.

-Recommended hotel in Guayaquil
+Recommended Hotel in Guayaquil

-Before you Go to the Galápagos
+Before Visiting the Galápagos Islands

 My Father's Island by Johanna Angermeyer